ezza/fivehundred/README.md

 - Running specs currently requires db seeds to be loaded in test env
 - show each bid even if the player passes
 - show what was in kitty afterwards
-- if you're trumping, make sure you trump higher than any existing trumps

 ### Development
 ## Server